 We prefer to initiate affair recovery treatment in a couples therapy intensive retreat because we can get a lot of work done quickly.

-If an Involved Partner is ambivalent, Discernment Counseling is the appropriate next step.
+If either partner is highly ambivalent, Discernment Counseling is usually the appropriate next step.
 I have seen many websites by “Gottman informed” therapists who claim victory working with ambivalent actively Involved Partners.

-I imagine their pained look, and well-bitten lower lip has persuaded the therapist that they are “working hard” in therapy, and really “want to” break off from their affair partner.
+They’ll want to persuade their therapist that they are “working hard” in therapy, and really “want to” break off from their affair partner.
 What they are probably doing is recruiting their clueless therapist and Hurt Partner into a theatrical production that will prove how “hard they tried.”

 If a therapist is willing to work with you while the affair is still on-going, and they are not doing Discernment Counseling, I would check their credentials carefully.
+They are not a Gottman therapist.
 This is one of the most common mistakes made by untrained “all-purpose” therapists.

 Another fundamental pre-condition for booking an affair recovery intensive is that the Hurt Partner reports some noticeable improvement in both their appetite and sleep pattern.